-We will deviate from the original study (Celniker et al., 2023) (Celniker et al., 2023) in three aspects.
-We will not apply the second part of the experiment (choice of cooperation partner), and neither assess ethnicity nor income.
+We will deviate from the original study (Celniker et al., 2023)(Celniker et al., 2023) in three aspects.
+First, weWe will not apply the second part of the experiment, which tests whether individuals who display higher effort in a task are more likely to be chosen as (choice of cooperation partners, as this is not part of the focal effect.
+Secondpartner), and third, we will not neither assess ethnicity and nor income as in the original study.